FuelLabs/fuels-ts/apps/docs/src/guide/contracts/logs.md

 This approach allows you to work seamlessly with logged values in your contract, making it easier to understand and debug the contract's behavior.

-## Logs by Contract
+## Grouped Logs

-We also provide a `groupedLogs` property that will group the logs by contract id:
+We also provide a `groupedLogs` property that will group the logs by their program.

-<<< @./snippets/logs.ts#groupedLogs{ts:line-numbers}

 This is particularly useful when you are working with multiple contracts.

+For example, if you have a contract:

+<<< @./snippets/logs.ts#grouped-logs-for-contracts{ts:line-numbers}

+Another example, if you are using a script: